astuyve/astuyve.github.io/_posts/2023-05-26-lambda-lazy-loading.md

 ## Eager Loading
 Eager loading happens when you load a dependency by calling `require`, or `import` at the top of your function code.

 Normally, dependencies in your function are Eager loaded - or loaded during initialization.
-For Node, Python, and Ruby runtimes - your dependencies are loaded when your application bundle is loaded by AWS Lambda.
+For Node, Python, and Ruby runtimes - your dependencies are loaded when the runtime begins reading your handler files and processing each `require` or `import` in the order they are written.
 If you're writing Rust or Go, this is the default behavior as well because binaries are statically compiled into one file.

 This code is very typical and you've probably seen it many times.
 At the top of the file, we load a DynamoDB client along with a SNS client, then we move on to process the payload: